astronomer/docs/software_versioned_docs/version-0.33/telescope.md

 import Tabs from '@theme/Tabs';
 import TabItem from '@theme/TabItem';

-[Telescope](https://github.com/astronomer/telescope) is a CLI developed by Astronomer for generating additional metrics from your Airflow environments.
+[Telescope](https://github.com/astronomer/telescope) is a CLI developed by Astronomer for generating additional metrics from your Apache Airflow® environments.
 It connects directly to Airflow and generates snapshots of your usage and configurations at different times.
 This information can help Astronomer support diagnose and resolve issues in  your environments.

 Telescope assumes your current permissions whenever you run a command.
 If you have the correct permissions, Telescope can observe your Airflow environments for a specific period and then generate a report that you can share with Astronomer support.